 A major component of the QI Program is the identification and review of potential quality issues and the implementation of appropriate corrective action to address confirmed quality of care issues.
+This process identifies and corrects potential quality issues for all provider entities, including physicians, hospitals, and laboratories as applicable.

 A PQI is a deviation or suspected deviation from expected Practitioner performance, clinical care or outcome of care that cannot be determined to be justified without additional review.
-Such issues must be referred to the Clinical Services Department for review and investigation.
+Such issues must be reviewed and investigated.